LibreGamesArchive/galaxymageredux/README.txt

 along with GalaxyMage Redux; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

-See COPYRIGHT for more information.
+See COPYRIGHT.txt for more information.